homebysix/ejdotcom/content/posts/pre-commit-03-munki.md

 ## Conclusion

-By integrating pre-commit hooks into your Munki repository, you can ensure that your pkginfo files and MunkiAdmin scripts are consistently validated and free of common errors.
+By integrating pre-commit hooks into your Munki repository, your client platform engineering team can ensure that your pkginfo files and MunkiAdmin scripts are consistently validated and free of common errors.
 This not only helps maintain the integrity of your repository but also saves time and reduces the risk of deployment issues.

 You can inspect the code that drives the [`check-munki-pkgsinfo`](https://github.com/homebysix/pre-commit-macadmin/blob/main/pre_commit_hooks/check_munki_pkgsinfo.py), [`check-munkiadmin-scripts`](https://github.com/homebysix/pre-commit-macadmin/blob/main/pre_commit_hooks/check_munkiadmin_scripts.py), and [`munki-makecatalogs`](https://github.com/homebysix/pre-commit-macadmin/blob/main/pre_commit_hooks/munki_makecatalogs.py) hooks on GitHub.
 If you have any questions or suggestions, I welcome issues and pull requests on the [pre-commit-macadmin](https://github.com/homebysix/pre-commit-macadmin) repository.